voxpupuli/puppet-proxysql/README.markdown

 Id of the offline hostgroup.
 Required.

 ##### `active`
-Specifies wheter the resource is active or not.
+Specifies whether the resource is active or not.
 Integer, defaults to 1.

 ##### `max_writers`
 Specifies how many active writers the resource has.
 Integer, defaults to 1.